-sitting-upon-a-snake asked: I'm a freshman in high school, and thinking about being an archaeologist once I grow up.
+sitting-upon-a-snake said: I'm a freshman in high school, and thinking about being an archaeologist once I grow up.
 What sort of advice would you give?

 I think I was also a freshman in high school when I decided that archaeology was ultimately the field I wanted to go into.
 Luckily, my Latin teacher was an archaeologist, so I asked him a lot of questions.
 If you have anyone like that who you can talk to, even an acquaintance, I’d recommend you do that.
 Try to gain as many perspectives as possible!